M&M Pretzel Kisses

 - Line up pretzels along cookie sheet.
 Place an unwrapped Hershey’s kiss on top of each pretzel.
 Bake for 5 minutes, until kiss looks shiny and slightly soft (kisses will still retain their shape).

 - Remove from oven and immediately press one M&M into the center of each melted kiss, spreading the chocolate across the pretzel.
+If the M&M does not easily press into the kiss and there is some resistance, return the cookie sheet to the oven for an additional 2 to 3 minutes to further melt the kisses.

 - Cool until chocolate solidifies to room temperature and is no longer soft to the touch, about 1 hour.